danielcieslinski/tmath/README.md

  - Formality is a property of mathematical object, entirely dependent on the meaning provider.
  - Definition, comes with default properties and relations of the defined object
  - Every object, has size
- - Everything that exists, indicates existance of a scope, within this object mintains identity.
+ - Everything that exists, indicates existance of a scope, within this object maintains its' identity.

 ---
 - [ ] GOD: Generators, Objects and Deffers